 All the way home, Roberta thought of nothing else but about Alexis and the ball.
 She couldn’t wait to see what costume he would be wearing.
 She could see him as a dashing count or a Greek warrior or even a gladiator.
 She had just pulled into her parking spot underground when her cell rang.
 It was Tyson.
 “I’m sorry about today, Roberta.
 I said a lot of things I shouldn’t have.
 It’s obvious that we don’t work as a couple.”

 She sighed.
 “I’m sorry about the things I said too.
 And you’re right.
-We don’t work and it’s time we parted ways for good.
+We don’t work as a couple and it’s time we parted ways for good.
 I wish you all the best, Tyson.
-There’s a woman someone out there for you.”
+There’s a woman somewhere out there for you.”

 “I wish you all the best too.
 Take care.”